 - Property damage

-If the other driver is at fault, their insurance pays your bills.
+On the other hand, if the other driver is at fault, their insurance pays your bills.

-Collision coverage is optional.
+If you own your vehicle outright, collision coverage is optional.
 But, if you have a car loan, your bank requires you to have collision coverage.

 This coverage covers animal and nature-related damage repairs.
 Maybe, you hit a deer or a hail storm happens.
 Since you’re not at fault, collision coverage doesn’t cover these claims.
 You need comprehensive for this type of damage.